fernandopassaia/app_fullstackdemo/README.md

 Shared Project (classlib) for Field Formaters, Validations, Cryptografy

-Mock-DataCreator (Seed FakeData) to start the project with some test-data
+Mock-DataCreator to fill start-database with some test-data

 Unit-Tests for Commands, Queries, Repositories, Entities and Handlers